xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Hungry Tiger Technique
 `Body 3, Enabler, Attack Roll`

+** The Solar charges her body and weapon with Essence, unifying the two to unleash a brutal strike that rends her opponent. **

 Increases damage by 3, 5 or 7 for Light, Medium or Heavy weapons respectively.

 As an alternative, the enemy is knocked down or away.